BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 # Running Nexus

-If you wish to quickly try out Nexus, we provide a @ref:[public sandbox](#using-the-public-sandbox).
-For a more in-depth test-drive of Nexus on your machine, we recommend the @ref:[Docker Compose approach](#docker-compose).
+If you wish to quickly try out Nexus, we recommend the @ref:[Docker Compose approach](#docker-compose).
 For a production deployment on your in-house or cloud infrastructure, please refer to our @ref:[deployment guide](#on-premise-cloud-deployment).

-## Using the public sandbox

-A public instance of Nexus is running at @link:[https://sandbox.bluebrainnexus.io](https://sandbox.bluebrainnexus.io){ open=new }.
-You can log in with a GitHub account.
-It's provided for evaluation purposes only, without any guarantees.

-The API root is @link:[https://sandbox.bluebrainnexus.io/v1](https://sandbox.bluebrainnexus.io/v1){ open=new }.

-@@@ note { .warning }

-Do not ingest any proprietary or sensitive data.
-The environment will be wiped regularly, your data and credentials can disappear anytime.

-@@@

 ## Run Nexus locally with Docker